-Used in conjunction with Book 4, this book will assist in installing a new MAP System or updating to a new version of the software.
-It lists hardware requirements and defines various hardware capabilities.
 To assist the System Administrator with system maintenance, this book describes a number of simple maintenance procedures that can be used if problems develop.
-Utilities such as resetting the multi-port serial card and initializing the async modems will cure many of the most common problems caused by fluctuating power supplies or user error.
-In the event of hardware failure, the backup and restore procedures that must be used before hardware maintenance or replacement are also included here.
+Utilities such as resetting the multi-port serial card and initializing the asynchronous modems will cure many of the most common problems caused by fluctuating power supplies or user error.
+In the event of hardware failure, the backup and restore procedures that must be performed before hardware maintenance or replacement are also included here.